Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to read a file and replace a specific word with another word.
 - Write a program to read a file and capitalize the first letter of every word.

+68. Day 68 (6th September 2024)
+- Write a Python program to read a file and print its content in reverse order.
+- Write a program to read a file and remove all the blank lines.